WELCOME

 more

-• Negotiation Practice: Different Approaches Part 2 In Module II of this course we mentioned that the three basic competing approaches to good negotiation practice are
+• Negotiation Practice: Principled Negotiation In Module II of this course we mentioned that the three basic competing approaches to good negotiation practice are

 * Streetwise Tactical Ploys (STP)